-One of the most stressful parts of college is deciding a college major.
-While in high school we’re all required to take classes like math, English, history and science, college is a little different.
+One of the most stressful parts of college is deciding on a college major.
+While in high school we’re all required to take classes like math, English, history, and science, college is a little different.
 Yes, you still have to take some of those courses, but ultimately you get to decide what you want to do.
 For some, this is liberating.
 For others, it feels like the hardest decision in the entire world.

 Deciding what to major in can be stressful, but it doesn’t have to be!
 We know it can be hard to ultimately figure out what you want to do, but we’ve come up with a few helpful tips that’ll hopefully set you in the right direction.

-Be open.
 One of the biggest things you’ll have to consider is being open to all options.
 All colleges and universities have a variety of majors and classes offered.
 Don’t just write something off because you think you won’t be interested in it.
 Look at all the majors offered and begin to picture yourself in all the different fields.

 The next step would be to take a variety of different courses.
-Most colleges require that you take at least one class in fields like science, humanities and history.
-They don’t tell you what class that you actually have to take, though.
-For instance, many colleges offer psychology as a science you can take to fulfill your science GE (general education course).
+Most colleges require that you take at least one class in fields like science, humanities, and history.
+They don’t tell you what class you actually have to take, though.
+For instance, many colleges offer psychology as science you can take to fulfill your science GE (general education course).

 Do you enjoy working with children?
 Maybe education or child psychology are the majors for you.
 Do you like editing videos?
 Maybe production or media management are the majors for you.
 Do you like to write?
 Try journalism or English.
 Are you obsessed with the human body and diseases?
 Biology might be the field for you.
 Do you like to promote things like events or music?
 You should look into public relations.

-Every major is going to have required class that you’ll ultimately end up having to take.
+Every major is going to have a required class that you’ll ultimately end up having to take.
 Look through the courses within each major to see what interests you the most.
 If there is a major that has a lot of classes that you’d absolutely love to take, maybe that’s the right major for you!
 This step would be helpful to do with a college advisor.

 Also, it’s important to remember that it is completely okay to change your major.
 It’s allowed and it’s acceptable.
 Don’t be discouraged by people telling you “that’s a bad major” or “where is that going to get you?”
 You truly never know where a major is going to get you in life.
-With the right amount of hard-work, determination and perseverance, you can end up doing what you love no matter what you major in.
+With the right amount of hard work, determination, and perseverance, you can end up doing what you love no matter what you major in.

 Have you declared a major yet?
 If so, what is it and how did you reach your decision?
 If not, was this advice helpful?
 If you have any questions or need more advice, feel free to ask!